Nuix/discover-app-graphed-results/README.md

 _NOTE: You can change the port via the `GRAPHED_RESULTS_PORT` environment variable._

-For a release build, you can also run `yarn release` for a much smaller application bundle.

 ## How to integrate it with Ringtail
 1. Log in to Ringtail.
 1. On the `Portal Management -> Settings -> Portal Options` page, make sure that the **Ringtail Connect API URL** is set.
 Test that the API service is running by checking `http://yourRingtailURL/Ringtail-Svc-Portal/health/test`.